teddygroves/bibat/docs/index.rst

 If you would like to contribute to bibat in any way (please do!), the :ref:`contributing` page has some useful information.

-If you are looking for reference information about bibat's :ref:`cli` or :ref:`api`, check out the :ref:`reference` page!
+For reference information about bibat, check out the :ref:`cli` and :ref:`api` pages.

 .. toctree::
    :maxdepth: 2

    working_with_bibat
    contributing
-   reference
+   cli
+   api

 .. _getting_started: